 Breakdown per reporting jurisdiction

 * The closing ratio measures the ratio of MAP cases closed by the jurisdiction over its total MAP caseload, where the total MAP caseload is the sum of (i) the number of MAP cases in inventory at the beginning of the year and (ii) the number of MAP cases that started during the year.
 To take into consideration the fact that the MAP cases started during the year did not start on the exact same date and may have started during the first or the second semester, the latter number is divided by 2.
-This also explains that the closing ratio may be higher than 100% for some jurisdictions.
+This also explains the fact that the closing ratio may be higher than 100% for some jurisdictions.

 Breakdown per type of cases